 Beans and Greens with Caper Vinaigrette At the risk of sounding like Mr. Miyagi, we’d like to propose the idea that cooking’s mostly about mindset.
 Yes, technique is important, but it’s also rather easily learned.
 What’s sometimes harder to get Read on!

-Crust: 1 c. flour 2 T sugar 1 stick ice-cold butter, cut into small pieces 2 T ice water filling: 4-6 med-small pears, peeled and cut into 1 1/2″ chunks 1/2 c. sugar 2 T flour 2 T rosemary needles Read on!
+Ingredients Crust: 1 c. flour 2 T sugar 1 stick ice-cold butter, cut into small pieces 2 T ice water Filling: 4-6 med-small pears, peeled and cut into 1 1/2″ chunks 1/2 c. sugar 2 T flour 2 T rosemary Read on!

 Fresh Vegetables Artichokes Keep artichokes refrigerated (32-36°F), storing in a perforated plastic bag to retain moisture.
 Steam and serve with browned butter and vinaigrette for dipping.
 Arugula Keep arugula refrigerated (32-36°F), stored in a perforated plastic bag, away from fruits Read on!